LI7XI/AudioAnalyzerDocs/docs/tips-code.md

 ---

-Btw, it's not nessary to use any of these handlers with Loudness, Peak, or RMS handler types, since they already have these functionalities (`Attack`, `Decay`, `Transform`).
+Btw, it's not necessary to use any of these handlers with Loudness, Peak, or RMS handler types, since they already have these functionalities (`Attack`, `Decay`, `Transform`).
 But of course you can use them if you want to achieve something specific.

 ## Handlers Order